ananya/protocol-monorepo/packages/spec-haskell/README.md

 `data AnyAgreementAccountData lq ts rtb` - AnyType wrapper of any existing `AgreementAccountData`

-**Account**

-`Account acc lq ts rtb addr` type class describes addressable account types, where all agreement account data of the account is enumerable.

 ### Agreements Modules

 These are instances of the agreement concept: